Artichokes, Myths and Legends

 incorporated spinach was called a La Florentine.
 Catherine scandalized French society with her addiction to globe artichokes, which had the reputation

 of being aphrodisiacs.
-She also encouraged her entourage to eat artichokes.
-By the end of Catherine's reign, artichokes had become one of the most
+She also encouraged her entourage to eat artichokes!
+By the end of Catherine's reign, the artichoke had become an extremely

 Herbal Teas and Extracts